fsamadi1/ISQA-8600/DataCleaning.md

 newdata=read.csv("/Users/fsamadi@unomaha.edu/Desktop/ISQA 8600/HFS Service Data.csv")
 ```

 Program_name: This column contains three different programs which are: mental health, substance abuse gambling.
 There is one missing value in this column.
 There is a total of 8745 values in the data, and this column therefore contains 8744 values.
+There are 87 values for gambling, 6860 values for mental health and 1798 values for substance use.

 Duration: This column contains duration time during the service encounter.
 There are 29 missing values in this column.
 Therefore, this column contains 8718 values.
+2813 values are recorded as 0:00, which means that there was no time spend during the programs.

 Age: This column contains the clients age at the time of service.
 There is one missing value in this column.
 Therefore, this column contains 8744 values.